noconnor29/CodonAnalysis/README.md

 Initially in python with potential for a version in a compiled language.

 ## Inputs
-* path to CSV file with DNA sequence(s)
+* path to directory of files containing DNA sequences
+* prompt for sequencing direction (forward/coding vs reverse/complement)
+* base sequence of start tag/codon
+    * default: ATG
-* amino acid sequence of end tag sequence (required)
+* amino acid sequence of stop tag/codon
     * default: EQKLISEEDL <sup>[3]</sup>
-* base sequence of start tag sequence (optional)

 ## Data Structures
 * Variables for end and start tag
-* Running list of 30 last read bases (to identify end tag)
 * Running list of amino acids
 * Mapping of codons to amino acids - [dictionary](https://www.geeksforgeeks.org/dna-protein-python-3/)
     * Science Fact<sup>TM</sup>: one or more codons map to a each amino acid